openintents/openintents/Safe/readme.txt

 - Secure deletion of CSV files after import.
 - Add support for file stream encryption, to be used by Obscura.
-- Add Trivium stream cipher.
+- Add Trivium stream cipher (estreamJ implementation).

 ---------------------------------------------------------
 release: 1.1.0